-Diploma in Food Service Worker (FSW)
+Diploma in Food Service Worker (FSW) - Full Time / Part-Time

 This career focused program is specifically designed to provide the students with the updated knowledge, information and skills much needed to work in the Canadian Food Service Sector.
 The program emphasizes on the theory knowledge as well as real-world practical experience required to excel in today’s competitive job market as well as attain professional success with job satisfaction in the area of the expertise.